nathanbroom/DataCleaningUsingSQL/README.md

 # Data Cleaning Using SQL

-In this project, I cleaned data from the Nashville housing market to be used for further analysis.
+In this project, I cleaned raw data from the Nashville housing market to be used for further analysis.

 ### Cleaning Tasks